Posts in central park photographer

 I photographed my dear groom Carlos and his husband at the garden, and I only have a few pictures — long story.
 I asked for more, and he promised he’d send them to me.
 For now, voila!
 Carlos and I share a love for Gloria Estefan and he’s just a wonderful person.
 Full gallery coming soon I hope.
 These are also wonderful because the officiant is one of my favorite people, Reverend Annie.

 My full-on documentary style comes to the fore when I photograph pregnant women.
 I tend to use my vintage cameras with gritty film and black and white.
+I like to take the pictures indoors.
 It’s just what inspires me.
-I have a ton more of these, but of course this is all I can find at the moment.
 Are you a mom to be?
 Do you want me to photograph you in a soft, but real way?
+Many clients choose locations meaningful to them such as neighborhoods, parks, or their own homes.
 Contact me!
 This gallery is so special to me.